-- a are directly or indirectly controlled by a government, including state bodies, sovereign funds or armed forces, of a third country; - b have made an investment or have already been involved in activities affecting security or public order in a EU member state and in particular in the sectors listed above; or - c pose a risk of carrying out criminal or illegal activities affecting public order, public security or public health.
+1. are directly or indirectly controlled by a government of a third country, including state bodies, sovereign funds or armed forces;

+- have made an investment or have already been involved in activities affecting security or public order in an EU member state and in particular in the sectors listed above; or - 3. pose a risk of carrying out criminal or illegal activities affecting public order, public security or public health.